FidelOdongoTech/Stima-demo02/README.md

-# Stima Sacco Debt Management System - Refactored
+# Stima Sacco Debt Management System - Demo

-A comprehensive debt management system for Stima Sacco with improved architecture, maintainability, and scalability.
+A comprehensive demo for a debt management system for Stima Sacco

 ## 🏗️ Architecture Overview